payu-india/CMS-Chatbot/reference/split settlements/onboarding-child-merchants-apis/sub-account-listing-v3-api.md

 <tr>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>business_entity_id</p>
 </td>
   <td style="border: 1px solid #ddd; padding: 8px;"><p>The business entity ID of the merchant.
-The business entity ID and corresponding business entity is listed in the <a href="ref:partner-category-list">Partner Category List</a> table of this section.</p>
+The business entity ID and corresponding business entity is listed in the <a href="https://docs.payu.in/docs/partner-category-list">Partner Category List</a> table of this section.</p>
 </td>
 </tr>
 <tr>